Complaint resolution process explained

 If it does, we ensure that we have all of the information we need to initiate our process.
 If key information is missing from the complaint, we contact the customer and put the file on hold until the customer responds.
 Filing a complaint using our online interactive questionnaire is the best way to ensure that we receive all needed information the first time.

 If the complaint is outside of our mandate, we refer it to the appropriate organization when possible.

-If the complaint falls within our mandate, we forward a copy to the service provider.
+If the complaint falls within our telecom and TV services mandates, we forward a copy to the service provider.
 We ask the service provider to attempt to resolve the matter with the customer and report back to us within 30 days to let us know whether the complaint has been resolved.

 If the complaint is about a telecommunications service (and not a TV service) and the service provider does not participate in the CCTS, we will take the necessary steps to have the provider join the CCTS.
 (They are supposed to do so within 30 days of hearing from us, though sometimes it takes longer.)
 For further details, visit Participating Service Providers.

 When the service provider responds, we evaluate the response and determine whether the complaint has been resolved to the satisfaction of the customer.

 When a complaint remains unresolved, we assess its complexity, the amount of additional information that may be required, and the likelihood of successfully resolving the matter informally.

 Complaints that seem amenable to informal resolution are assigned to a member of our staff, who works with the customer and the service provider to promptly resolve the dispute.
 We normally request additional information and documentation from both parties to effectively mediate a customer complaint resolution for telecom and TV services.

 Many of these complaints are resolved to the satisfaction of both parties at this stage, which brings our process to an end.